 Grace, mercy and peace to you from God, our Father, and from his Son, Jesus Christ, our living Lord and Savior.

-Written by the Rev. Janice C. Winters, retired Lutheran Pastor.
+Submitted by Pastor Janice C. Winters, Retired Lutheran Pastor